coinos/coinos-server/README.md

 # Coinos

-Coinos is a web-based bitcoin and nostr client.
-You can use it as a front end to your personal bitcoin and lightning nodes or host a public instance that allows anyone to register with a username and password.
-Try ours at https://coinos.io
+A bitcoin web wallet with built-in support for Lightning, Liquid, Nostr, and Ark.
+Run it as a personal wallet on top of your own node, or deploy a public instance like [coinos.io](https://coinos.io).

-This repository contains the code for the API server.
-The frontend code is at <a href="https://github.com/coinos/coinos-ui">https://github.com/coinos/coinos-ui</a>
+This repo is the API server.
+The frontend is at [coinos/coinos-ui](https://github.com/coinos/coinos-ui).

-## Quick Start (regtest)
+## Getting Started

 ```bash
 git clone https://github.com/coinos/coinos-server.git